What is SMC

 With the aim of enhancing its characteristics and improve its transformation, other components are added: catalysts, inhibitors, thermoplastic additives, demoulding agents, thickeners and pigments.

 SMC MANUFACTURING PROCESS

 The impregnation paste is transferred to a doctor box where it is deposited onto a moving carrier film.
-Simultaneously the glass fibre or carbon fibre is chopped to a pre-determined length and dropped onto the layer of paste.
+Simultaneously the glass fibre is chopped to a pre-determined length and dropped onto the layer of paste.
 A second film is coated with a layer of paste and then used to cover the fibre cuttings creating a “sandwich”.

 The resulting sheet is then sent through a series of compaction rollers to ensure a perfect impregnation or wet out of the chopped fibre.
 At the end of the impregnation line, the sheet can be rolled up using rolls, MegaRolls or folded into boxes.